Whyte 901 2018 Review

 The 901 felt balanced, but not particularly playful or "whippy", in the air.
-It feels more at home on natural style jumps and side hits than it does on bmx or bike park style jumps with a lot of lip.
+It feels more at home on natural style jumps and side hits than it does on BMX or bike park style jumps with a lot of lip.
 Taking drops or jumps at slower speeds is an adjustment.
 Given the long wheelbase, it feels like a long period of time before the rear wheel comes off the ground.
 Awkward.
-The Commencal Meta AM HT or Santa Cruz Chameleon would be much better suited if you are looking for a bike to ride steeper jumps as well as tackle singletrack.
+The Commencal Meta AM HT would be much better suited if you are looking for a bike to ride steeper jumps as well as tackle singletrack.

-If you are looking for a more aggressive hardtail that you can also utilize for bikepacking, the 901 is a nice option.
-This bike has more space within the main triangle than any of the other hardtails we have tested.
+If you're looking for a more aggressive hardtail that you can also utilize for bikepacking, the 901 is a nice option.
+This bike has more space within the main triangle than any of the other hardtails we've tested.
 You have plenty of room for a large frame bag to keep the cargo weight centered and low within the bike.
 The aggressive geometry also lends itself well to remaining stable and confident with the extra weight of any bikepacking necessities.

 The 901 provides good uphill traction when seated or out of the saddle.
-The front end doesn't lift and wander on steep climbs.
-Though it doesn't feel as planted and connected as the Specialized Fuse, or some of the other hardtails tested with steeper head angles.
-Climbing with the longer wheelbase also takes some adjusting to.
-For a handful of rides the Whyte feels clumsy and awkward in tight turns or technical sections.
+The front end doesn't lift and wander on steep climbs, though it doesn't feel as planted and connected as the Specialized Fuse, or some of the other hardtails tested with steeper head angles.
+Climbing with the longer wheelbase also takes some adjustment.
+For a handful of rides, the Whyte feels clumsy and awkward in tight turns or technical sections.
 The low bottom bracket had testers hitting pedals and crank arms more often than expected when navigating technical climbs.
 Over time all of our testers adjusted to the bike and it didn't feel nearly as disconnected.

 Whyte built the 901 with a pretty impressive set of components given the $1,499 price tag.
 There are a few items we suggest adding or upgrading to the bike.
 For the most part, the 901 should provide good, reliable, performance for the majority of riders and trails.

-The 901 comes with a Rockshox Recon RL Gold fork with 130mm of travel.
+The 901 comes with a RockShox Recon RL Gold fork with 130mm of travel.
 The gold is a step up from the standard Recon RL fork and the performance improvements are noticeable.
-It still features 32mm stanchions as the standard Recon RL but has the "fast black coating" found on the high-end Rockshox forks.
-This fork was noticeably smoother and more plush feeling than the base-level Rockshox Recon RL that is found on the Devinci Kobain Deore, as well as the Manitou fork found on the Specialized Fuse.
-Despite the improvement, the Recon RL Gold still falls well short in stiffness, tunability, and performance compared to the Rockshox Yari found on the Commencal Meta AM HT.
-Our testers found that the fork needed higher air pressure than expected to provide the necessary mid stroke and bottom out support.
+It still features 32mm stanchions as the standard Recon RL but has the "fast black coating" found on some higher-end Rockshox forks.
+This fork was noticeably smoother and plusher feeling than the base-level Rockshox Recon RL that is found on the Devinci Kobain Deore.
+Despite the improvement, the Recon RL Gold still falls well short in stiffness, tunability, and performance compared to the RockShox Yari found on the Commencal Meta AM HT.
+Our testers found that the fork needed higher air pressure than expected to provide the necessary mid-stroke and bottom-out support.
 The higher pressure decreases the small bump sensitivity.